Birding, also known as bird-watching, is a fun activity for kids and adults of all ages.

 Even Toddlers Can Learn to Identify Birdcalls!

 Babies and toddlers love to imitate the sounds they hear from a young age and, thus, like to echo the bird sounds, bird calls, and bird songs they hear in the natural world around them.
-Learn bird language basics with the resource guides listed in the section above.
+Help your toddler learn bird language basics with the fantastic birding nature study resource guides listed in the section above.

-Our daughter’s favorite bird sound to imitate is, of course, the woodpecker.
+Our daughter’s favorite bird sounds to imitate are, of course, the woodpecker.
 She loves to exclaim rat-tat-tat-tat each time she hears or sees one pecking at a tree with its beak.
-She also enjoys coo-oo cooing gently with doves, squawking with blue jays, cawing at crows, hooting at owls, and quacking around with the local ducks.
+She also enjoys coo-oo cooing gently with doves, squawking with blue jays, cawing at crows, hooting with owls, and quacking around with the local ducks.

-The little one showed us that she could correctly identify geese honking in the sky from a great distance when she was only two years old!
-While out on a walk, she exclaimed, “geese!”
+My daughter showed me that she could correctly identify geese honking in the sky from a great distance when she was only two years old!
+While out on a nature walk, she exclaimed, “geese!”
 I said, “What?”
 She loudly repeated, “GEESE!”
-I was about to squash her excitement and tell her that there were no geese.
-Then, suddenly, I heard a faint honking in the sky!
+I was about to squash her excitement and tell her that there were no geese when suddenly, I heard a faint honking in the sky!

-We looked directly over our heads and saw a perfect “V” of geese so high I was shocked that she even heard them.
-She accurately identified what they were by the sound of their birdcall, and she also heard them honking through the sky long before I did.
+We looked directly over our heads and saw a perfect “V” of geese flying so high–I was shocked that she was even able to hear them–let alone correctly identify them.
+And not only did she accurately identify what they were by the sound of their bird call.
+But she heard them honking through the sky long before I did!
 They were so high up; I had to pick her up in my arms and lay her horizontally so that she could see them!
-It was a proud mama and daughter birding moment we thoroughly enjoyed.
+It was a proud mama and daughter birding moment that we thoroughly enjoyed.

 Bird Counting Scavenger Hunt